dedicad/katacoda-scenarios/k9s-my-queen/step2.md

 In this step we are going to play a little bit with kube and visualize results with built-in api and kubectl cli.

+(Be patient, k9s will come right after ! 💪️)

 ## Spawn some applications :

 ```